-Note: To be considered for placement in the Fall 2013 class, you must take Introduction to OT in Spring 2013.
-Students applying after Fall 2012 will meet the volunteer service hour requirement in the Introduction to OT class.
+Note: Students applying after Fall 2012 will meet the volunteer service hour requirement in the Introduction to OT class.

 Because the program is an AS Degree, students will be required to complete one of the following math courses to satisfy program requirements: